 In a previous lesson, we looked at eight types of common ‘jazz chords’, that will get you through most jazz songs.
 In reality, there is no such thing as an actual ‘jazz chord’, but we use that term to roughly describe the common chords that are found in jazz songs.
 We didn’t go into much theory in that lesson.
 If you’re simply after usable shapes that will help get you through most jazz songs, read that lesson.

-This lesson is titled ‘How To Become A Jazz Chord Nerd’, because we’re going to dive a little deeper.
+In this lesson, we’re going to dive a little deeper.
 Rather than just giving you a bunch of shapes that will allow you to play most jazz songs, we’re going to take a few important chords, and figure out how to systematically play them all over the fretboard.

 In doing so, you will explore the structure of chords, as well as the fretboard itself.
 It will give you the tools you need for building your own chords and coming up with interesting combinations.